replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on February 9, 2024

 ### New Features {#new-features-v2024-02-09-3}
-* Add Google Artifact Registry as an External Registry option.
+* Adds support for Google Artifact Registry.

+### Improvements {#improvements-v2024-02-09-3}
-* As a vendor-portal user, customer instances have pagination on the customer details page.
+* Adds pagination to the list of customer instances on the customer details page.

 ### Bug Fixes {#bug-fixes-v2024-02-09-3}
-* As a API consumer -- pageSize and offset properties are not longer required for the /v3/customers/search endpoint.
-API consumers must provide at least one inclusion criteria for a valid customer search.
-* As a API consumer -- pageSize and offset properties are not longer required for the /v3/customers/search endpoint.
-API consumers must provide at least one inclusion criteria for a valid customer search.
-* As a API consumer -- pageSize and offset properties are not longer required for the /v3/customers/search endpoint.
+* pageSize and offset properties are no longer required for the `/v3/customers/search` Vendor API endpoint.
 API consumers must provide at least one inclusion criteria for a valid customer search.

 ## v2024.02.08-2